glstewart17/step/README.md

 ## Portfolio

-I developed a portfolio Site for this project.
+The primary focus of this program was to develop a portfolio site.

 ### Design